nohat/dimming/docs/current-state/workarounds.md

 6. **Blueprint ecosystem** provides middle ground but lacks standardization
 7. **Community fragmentation** across multiple solution approaches

-The blueprint ecosystem represents significant progress in making hold-to-dim functionality more accessible, with over 50+ community-contributed solutions covering major device types.
+The blueprint ecosystem represents significant progress in making hold-to-dim functionality more accessible, with over 50+ community-contributed solutions covering major device types
+.
 However, even the most polished blueprints still suffer from the fundamental limitations of implementing continuous control through discrete automation steps.

-This analysis strongly supports the need for native move/stop functionality in both Home Assistant and ESPHome, as proposed in the strategy documents.
+This analysis strongly supports the need for native move/stop functionality in both Home Assistant and ESPHome, as proposed in the strategy documents
+.
 The current workaround landscape creates barriers to adoption and forces users to choose between simplicity and functionality—a choice that shouldn't be necessary for basic lighting control.
 ````